 The State Council of China recently issued regulations on scientific data management, effective as of 17 Mar 2018.
-The new regulations clearly stress an obligation to open scientific data to a boarder society with supports from public funding.
+The new regulations clearly stressed an obligation to open scientific data to a boarder society with supports from public funding.

-Prior to this, many national-level giant data programs had taken the lead in facilitating data production and reuse, such as “The National Science and Technology Infrastructure”(2001-) supported by the MOST, the “Chinese Academy of Sciences Database program”(1986-), the newly-initiated A-class strategic high-tech research program ”Big Earth Data Project” and data projects of the National Natural Science Foundation of China (NSFC) and the China Association for Science and Technology (CAST), among others.
+Prior to this, many national-level data programs had taken the lead in facilitating data production and reuse, such as the “National Science and Technology Infrastructure”(2001-) supported by the MOST, the “Chinese Academy of Sciences Database" program (1986-), the newly-initiated A-class strategic high-tech research program ”Big Earth Data Project”, as well as data projects of the National Natural Science Foundation of China (NSFC) and the China Association for Science and Technology (CAST), among others.

 So far, it is the first state-level official document featuring comprehensive scientific data stewardship covering all research disciplines.
 The new regulations constitute a landmark in the history of scientific data sharing in China.
 Undoubtedly, the promulgation of the regulations shall start a new era for China’s research community and boom scientific research at an even accelerated speed.
 As one of the most productive place in the world, China shall play an even more vital part, both locally and globally, in promoting the findability, accessibility, interoperability and reusability of research data.